aws/aws-cdk/packages/@aws-cdk/aws-kinesisfirehose-alpha/README.md

 ### Kinesis Data Stream

 A delivery stream can read directly from a Kinesis data stream as a consumer of the data stream.
-Configure this behaviour by providing a data stream in the `sourceStream` property when constructing a delivery stream:
+Configure this behaviour by passing in a data stream in the `source` property via the `KinesisStreamSource` class when constructing a delivery stream:

 ```ts
 declare const destination: firehose.IDestination;